 A number of songs that Jimi had left in the can for his 4th studio album were released shortly after his death on these two superb albums.

-Essential purchases (re-released in 2014) which are much better than the the poorly mastered "First Rays Of The Rising Sun" which featured all the "Cry Of Love" tracks and many from "Rainbow Bridge" and the following early 70s album.
+These are essential purchases (re-released in 2014) and are much better than the the poorly mastered "First Rays Of The Rising Sun" which featured all the "Cry Of Love" tracks and many from "Rainbow Bridge" and the following early 70s album.

 WAR HEROES (deleted)